 Wellbeing Support Services also frequently run workshops designed exclusively for postgraduate students.
 They also run a group therapy session for 22 year olds and over which provides postgraduates to discuss issues and challenges related to postgraduate life.

 We encourage you to contact Wellbeing Support Services if you feel that you need support, as intervention at an earlier stage is better than treating a crisis and can be more beneficial in the long term.
-If you are on campus and require immediate out of hours support, please contact Campus Security on 024 7652 2222 or read Wellbeing Support Services' emergency contact information.
+If you are on campus and require immediate out of hours support, you can contact Campus Security on 024 7652 2222, or read Wellbeing Support Services' emergency contact information.

 Alternatively, Warwick Nightline offers a student-run, confidential, and non-judgmental peer-to-peer support listening service.
 It is open from 9pm to 9am in term time, and their trained volunteers are happy to listen to anything you may wish to discuss.